Riyas-Noushad/C3-Partner-Portal/docs/Welcome-View.md

   <img src="/images/Logged-in-view.png">

- * You can change the Contoso logo with your company logo
+ * You can change the Contoso logo with your own company logo